 When gingivitis is not treated, it can advance to periodontal disease.
 Periodontal disease is a bacterial infection of the gums.
 At this stage, the gums pull away from the teeth and form spaces (called “pockets”) that become infected with bacteria.

 Bacterial toxins and the body’s natural response to infection start to break down the jaw bone and connective tissue that hold teeth in place.
+It is best treated with laser for gum disease.
 If not treated, the bones, gums, and tissue that support the teeth are destroyed.
 As the disease progresses, the pockets deepen and more gum tissue and bone are destroyed.
 Often, this destructive process has very mild symptoms.
 Eventually, teeth can become loose and may have to be removed.
 Periodontal disease is, by far, the number on reason why people lose their teeth.